adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #44 Back from vacation.
 Will resume UX/Coding tomorrow morning.

 #45 Resumed the UX/Coding progress.
 Got to make sure make up the time.

+$46 Making progress again on the UX/Coding Class.